xurex/xurex_gridgame/GameDesignDoc.md

 > A figure moves within a 8x8 grid to avoid objects that are flying across the screen.
 This top down game is "won" by achieving the highest score possible which entails staying alive as long as possible and picking up powerups.
 The game increases in speed as the game progresses until it becomes impossible to play.

 ###Scoring
 >  Score increases automatically as the game progresses and the player stays alive.
 The higher the level, the faster the game increments.
-A score boost can be obtained by aquiring a life up with full health.
+A score boost can be obtained by aquiring Bonus.
 Scores will eventually be stored in a hi-score list.

 ###Objects
 > There are numerous objects that appear sporadically throughout gameplay.
 Some are enemies that do damage upon collision while others are powerups that improve either performance or score.